yvesgurcan/web-midi-player/README.md

 ### Continuous integration / Continuous development

-This repository uses GitHub Actions to automate certain tasks such as publishing to NPM and running tests.
+This repository uses GitHub Actions to automate certain tasks such as creating releases, publishing to NPM, and running tests.

-The list of workflows used for this project can be found [./github/workflows](here):
+The list of workflows used for this project can be found [here](./github/workflows):

--   Builds are created and checked when you open pull requests into `master`.
--   Merging pull requests into `master` triggers a release to NPM.

 ## Related projects